 - Cooking classes – what better way to appreciate what you’re eating!

-- Food subscriptions – meat and cheese clubs, international munchies boxes (my brother subscribes to universal yums which sends you snacks from a different country each month)
+- Food subscriptions – meat and cheese clubs, international subscription boxes (Universal Yums sends you snacks from a different country each month)

 In regards to drink experiences: